google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 ## Overview of how builds work in FuzzBench

-We don't think most end users (people who integrate benchmarks or fuzzers into FuzzBench) need to know how this process works.
+We don't think most end users need to know how this process works.
 But we describe it anyway for edge cases where this knowledge may help.
 Note that this process may change as it is fairly complex since it needs to ensure that the resulting docker images can run FuzzBench, build arbitrary fuzzers and build arbitrary benchmarks for their use, while trying to hide some implementation details from fuzzers and benchmarks.

 ### Building benchmarks and fuzzers.